fluent/fluent-bit-go/README.md

 # Fluent Bit Go!

 This repository contains Go packages that allows to create [Fluent Bit][fluent-bit] plugins.
-At the moment it only supports the creation of _Output_ plugins.
+At the moment it only supports the creation of _Output_ and _Input_ plugins.

 ## Requirements

-The code of this package is intended to be used with [Fluent Bit v1.4][fluent-bit-1-4] branch or higher.
+The code of this package for output plugin is intended to be used with [Fluent Bit v1.4][fluent-bit-1-4] branch or higher.

+The code of this package for input plugin is intended to be used with [Fluent Bit v1.9][fluent-bit-1-9] branch or higher.

 ## Usage

 Fluent Bit Go packages are exposed on this repository:

 [github.com/fluent/fluent-bit-go][fluent-bit-go]

+### Creating Output Plugin

 When creating a Fluent Bit Output plugin, the _output_ package can be used as follows: